abrar-nazib/notes/tools/Github/README.md

 - `git init` initialize git repository in local machine.
 - `git status` show the current status of the files. {Red-colr->Untracked}
-- `git add *` adds every untracked/unstaged file to the staged area {the process is called staging}.
 - `git commit -m "commit message"` commit a change
   - `git commit -a -m "commit message"` to skip the staging process.
 Will stage all the unstaged changes and commit.
 - `git log` shows the commit history
   - `git log --oneline` will show the commit history in one line versions.
 - `git push origin branch_name` push branch to the github
 - `git remote` shows all the remote repos available to a repository

+## Staging

+- `git add filename` adds the specified file in the staging area.
+- `git add *` adds every untracked/unstaged file to the staged area {the process is called staging}.

 ## GIT Ignore